-When you shop for deals for the best air fryers for your kitchen, keep in mind that if you avoid models that promise to replace your stove, oven, and microwave, you can purchase an excellent easy-to-use-and-clean air fryer and get change from a C-note.
+When you shop for the best air fryers deals for your kitchen, keep in mind that if you avoid the models that promise to replace your stove, oven, and microwave, you can purchase an excellent easy-to-use-and-clean air fryer and get change from a C-note.
 We’ve done the groundwork for you and lined up the best cheap air fryer deals available today.

 Here’s a clean little secret: Air fryers aren’t just about healthy cooking.
 For sure, whipping up a batch of wings or fries in an air fryer turns out food that’s not soggy with unhealthy fats such as you get with deep frying.
 However, safer food is only part of the appeal that’s driven air fryer sales to atmospheric levels.
 The secret: Cooking with an air fryer is fast and easy.
 Cleanup is a breeze, too — actually, a quick wipe with moist a paper towel is often all it takes.
 To simplify your search, here are the major considerations to keep in mind when you shop for an air fryer.

 - Cost: How many wings can you actually eat in one sitting?
 That’s a rhetorical question, but the point is you don’t have to spend big bucks when you shop for an air fryer.
 If you’re cooking for yourself or one other person, keep it simple and you can choose from a selection of fully-functional brand name models for under $100.
 To keep your cost under $100, you can usually find name brand air fryers between $40 to $80.
 A model in that price range will most likely have manual controls, not digital (see below), but that’s not a big whoop.
 A sub-C-note air fryer likely won’t be able to double as a grill, a rotisserie cooker, or a dehydrator (see further below), but if all you want is a countertop appliance for air frying, keeping it simple keeps money in your bank account.